Advice for children with constipation

 How can you tell if a child is constipated?

-HAVING JUST TWO OF THESE SYMPTOMS MEANS CONSTIPATION
+HAVING JUST TWO OF THE ABOVE SYMPTOMS MEANS CONSTIPATION!

 How to treat constipation: